erbilcanartun/spin-glass-chaos/README.md

 ## Model Details

-I study the competing interactions between ferromagnetic and antiferromagnetic bonds in hierarchical spin-$s$ Ising models, which allow for exact solutions.
+I study the competing interactions between ferromagnetic and antiferromagnetic bonds in hierarchical spin$-s$ Ising models, which allow for exact solutions.
 The primary model parameters are $s$, representing spin number, and $p$, representing the concentration of antiferromagnetic bonds.
 As $p$ increases, the frustration in the system also increases, reaching a maximum at $p=0.5$.

 ### Key Observations: